gymrek-lab/core/docs/api/data.rst

 Overview
 ~~~~~~~~

-The ``data`` module is a submodule of ``haptools`` that handles IO for common file types including genotypes, haplotypes, phenotypes, and model covariates.
+The ``data`` module is a submodule of ``core`` that handles IO for common file types including genotypes, haplotypes, phenotypes, and model covariates.

 .. note::
 	This page documents common use-cases.
-To implement more advanced patterns, take a look at our detailed :ref:`API docs <api-haptools-data>`.
+To implement more advanced patterns, take a look at our detailed :ref:`API docs <api-core-data>`.

 Motivation
 ----------